-St Christopher's will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.
+St Christopher's is committed to keeping children safe online.
 The school recognises that addressing online safety issues should form an integral part of the school's safeguarding arrangements.

 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.

-The school will ensure that suitable filtering systems are in place on ICT equipment to prevent children accessing inappropriate material.
-This system will be monitored and reviewed with any inappropriate behaviours or searches being followed up appropriately.
+The school will ensure that suitable filtering systems are in place on ALL ICT equipment to mitigate opportunities for children to access inappropriate material.
+This system will be regularly monitored and reviewed with any inappropriate behaviours or searches being followed up appropriately.